Ein05/Learning-DS/README.md

 # Learn DS from scratch

-A comprehensive collection of free resources to learn everything about AI
+A comprehensive collection of free resources to learn everything about DS

 ## Mathematical Foundations